+Figure 23 – Code for stating a qualification period

 Qualification envelopes

 Along with establishment of preQualification.qualificationPeriod.startDate, a set of qualifications is established against each submission received in order to allow the CA to reflect its decision on each submission.
 Such objects are initially established with status:pending and statusDetails:awaiting (State1 of a relevant state-chart diagram of a qualification object).
 Since no order is prescribed for the pre-qualification sequence, the CA can evaluate submissions received randomly.